Keerthivasan13/Targeted_Advertising_Google_AdSense/README.md

 ## Implementation ##
 ### 1. Natural Language Processing - Information Retrieval
   **1. Webpage Keyword Extractor -** Designed a Multi-threaded **Crawler** to parse and extract the keywords from each webpage's Metatag using JSoup
   **2. Keyword Splitter -** The words and phrases were split into unique tokens
   **3. Stop-Words Filter -** Blacklisted the Stop-Words that were present within the Keywords
   **4. Delimiter -** Set of Keywords were delimited by space using String Tokenizer. **Apache POI** was used to read and write data to an Excel sheet
   **5. Database Insertion -** Keywords from the Workbook (Excel file) were inserted into Database using Java DataBase Connectivity **(JDBC)**

 ### 2. Data Mining - Naive Bayes Classifier
 1. Weka Library is used to perform classification of the Advertisement and Webpage category and produce AdKeyword and PageKeyword models.
-2. When the Advertiser or Webpage registers with MagicAds, the Keywords are extracted and the corresponding class is predicted.
+2. When the Advertiser or Webpage registers with AdMagic, the Keywords are extracted and the corresponding class is predicted.
 3. **Ad-Page Mapping Table** contains the mapping to determine what Ads to display in each Webpage.

 ### 3. Ranking Algorithm